NguyenAndrew/mof-java/README.md

 The Java library implementing the Mock Orchestration Framework (Mof).
 Used in tests to reduce complex logic and boilerplate code in overall codebase.

+*Looking for the TypeScript (and JavaScript) library, click here: https://github.com/NguyenAndrew/mof-typescript*

 ([Install Instructions](#how-to-install), [Usage](#example-usages), and [FAQ](#faq) below)

 **Can reduce hours and days of writing unit tests into minutes!**